-These women are challenged with issues of economic hardship, physical and emotional trauma, chemical dependency, mental illness, physical illness, lack of education, or lack of employment.
+These families are challenged with issues of economic hardship, physical and emotional trauma, chemical dependency, mental illness, physical illness, lack of education, or lack of employment.
 All residents meet Ohio’s guidelines for extremely low or low income levels with over 90% in the extremely low-income category.

 Moriah House provides a full range of transitional services that assist residents in moving from homelessness to stable housing and employment through these basic programs: